Energy Systems Engineering

 In EngSci's Energy Systems Engineering major, students learn to tackle urgent technical issues in energy generation, storage, transmission, and distribution, while gaining an understanding of environmental, public policy, and economic impacts.

-The curriculum focuses on developing experts for the energy sector and beyond through fundamental technical training in multidisciplinary courses.
-Topics covered include clean energy, sustainability, thermodynamics, control systems, and electric drives.
+The curriculum develops experts for the energy sector and beyond through fundamental technical training in multidisciplinary courses.
+Topics covered include clean energy, sustainability, thermodynamics, nuclear energy, control systems, and electric drives.

-The major provides the breadth, depth and interdisciplinary knowledge required in the highly complex energy sector.
-Students learn to evaluate trade‐offs between different traditional and alternative technologies, explore technical aspects within a societal context, examine links to conservation and sustainable development, and gain a rigorous foundation relevant to many energy topics.
+The major provides the breadth, depth, and interdisciplinary knowledge required in this exciting field.
+Students learn to evaluate tradeoffs between different traditional and alternative technologies, explore technical aspects within a societal context, examine links to conservation and sustainable development, and gain a rigorous foundation relevant to many energy topics.

 Courses are taught by renowned faculty members from the Departments of Mechanical & Industrial Engineering, Electrical & Computer Engineering, Chemical Engineering and Applied Chemistry, and U of T's Institute for Sustainable Energy.
 An exciting new development in the Toronto area is the establishment of the new NRC Advanced Materials Research Facility, where energy researchers will be engaged with clean energy research.